JetBrains/kotlin-web-site/docs/topics/compatibility-guide-16.md

 >
 > **Incompatible change type**: behavioral
 >
-> **Short summary**: Kotlin 1.6 will no longer perform conversion to set for the argument of operations that remove several elements from collection/iterable/array/sequence.
+> **Short summary**: Kotlin 1.6 will no longer perform conversion to set for the argument of functions and operators that remove several elements from collection/iterable/array/sequence.
 >
 > **Deprecation cycle**:
 >